ArielDRighi/TarotFlavia/backend/tarot-app/docs/INPUT_VALIDATION.md

-# Input Validation and Sanitization Documentation
+# Input Validation, Sanitization, and Output Security Documentation

 ## Overview

-This document describes the comprehensive input validation and sanitization strategy implemented across the application to prevent security vulnerabilities such as SQL Injection, XSS (Cross-Site Scripting), and other injection attacks.
+This document describes the comprehensive input validation, sanitization, and output security strategy implemented across the application to prevent security vulnerabilities such as SQL Injection, XSS (Cross-Site Scripting), and other injection attacks.

+**Defense-in-depth strategy:**

+- **Input Sanitization** (TASK-048): Clean data entering the system
+- **Output Sanitization** (TASK-048-a): Clean data leaving the system (especially AI-generated content)
+- **Security Headers** (TASK-048-a): HTTP headers to protect client browsers

 ## Global Configuration